Cave of Santo Hermano Pedro: Protection

 Since 1999, the cave it is listed as a Site of Cultural Interest by the Government of the Canary Islands.

 Camino del Hermano Pedro

-In this cave ends the so-called "Camino del Hermano Pedro" ("Way of Hermano Pedro"), which is a pastoral route that the Saint traveled to move with his flock along the Chasna region.
+In this cave ends the so-called "Hermano Pedro's Way", which is a pastoral route that the Saint traveled to move with his flock along the Chasna region.
 This route starts from Vilaflor to the Santo cave.
 Currently during the festival of the Saint in April, hundreds of pilgrims travel this route that has a great religious-historical interest.